CSCE3513Team1/LaserTag/README.md

 USAGE INSTRUCTIONS
 -
 To add players, follow the prompts that appear after the splash screen.
-Once you have finished entering players, hit the f3 key to exit the program.
+Once you have finished entering players, hit the f5 key to move to the play action screen.

 TEAM MEMBERS
 -